gfw-api/heroku-buildpack-gdal/README.md

 # heroku-buildpack-gdal

-I am a Heroku buildpack that installs [GDAL](http://www.gdal.org/) and its dependencies ([proj](https://trac.osgeo.org/proj/)).
+I am a Heroku buildpack that installs [GDAL](http://www.gdal.org/) 1.11.4 version and its dependencies ([proj](https://trac.osgeo.org/proj/)).

 When used by myself, I will install GDAL and proj libraries, headers, and